Balancingrock/VJson/README.md

 - Merge function is NSOutlineView compatible
 - Limited KVO support to provide easier integration with -for example- an NSOutlineView
 - Notifications are isued for KVO updates.
-- Undo/redo support for macOS
+- Undo/redo support for macOS (not for Linux)
 - customData member allows for association of external data with a VJson object
 - Caching of named members for higher performance (usable in most cases)
 - Includes flattening & unflattening